ThomasEHowell/raycon-competitive-intelligence/README.md

    - Transforms JSON into structured staging tables
    - Appends results within a single database transaction

+6. Create mart view (currently only one)
+   - Execute `src/db/create_mart_brand_day_visibility.sql`
+   - Brand x Day visibility mart
+   - Export to `data/processed/mart_brand_day_visibility.csv` for Tableau

 ## 7. Conclusion

 This project demonstrates an end-to-end data pipeline for competitive intelligence using real Google Shopping data, with a focus on robust ingestion, raw data preservation, and repeatable staging transformations.
-The resulting dataset provides a foundation for downstream visibility, pricing, and trend analysis.
+The resulting dataset and derived mart provide a foundation for downstream visibility, pricing, and trend analysis.